 This course introduces the student to the applications and characteristics of materials commonly used in engineering design.
 Topics include wood, steel, concrete, and asphalt.
 Upon completion, students will be able to identify and to explain the characteristics and uses of the various building materials and to complete basic design or inspection of these materials.
-Pre-Requisite As required by program
+Prerequisite